csieber/yt-dataset/README.md

 Information about the raw experiment logs can be found in [RAW.md](RAW.md).

+## YouTube Video Selection Tool

+Please see [here](ytsearch/README.md) for a description and the script how we automatically selected the videos.

 ## CITATION

 If you are using this dataset for scientific publications, please cite the following paper: